-Rating the Tour (By Hiking Standards)
+Rating the Tour (By Hiking Standards)Difficulty:

-From the meadow below Aljazev dom (hut), 1015m you go by the marked path to Bivouac IV (towards NW).
-First you go through woods, then for a short time by a ravine and below Dolkova glava, 1717m again through woods.
-There you start crossing by a steep slope towards W (path).
+From the meadow below Aljažev dom (hut), 1015 m you go by the marked path to Bivouac IV (towards the NW).
+First you go through woods, then for a short time by a ravine and below Dolkova glava, 1717 m again through woods.
+There you start crossing by a steep slope towards the W (path).

 After passing the rocks of Dolkova glava you start ascending over an open terrain again.
 Don't keep too much to the right, those steep couloirs are not worth gaining the altitude.
 Just continue comfortably on skis westwards.

-Ascending the valley behind Stenar is very comfortable, here are wonderful terrains for tour skiing - from the summit of Kriz, for example.
-But just before Stenarska vratca notch, 2295m, the situation changes.
+Ascending the valley behind Stenar is very comfortable.
+Here are wonderful terrains for tour skiing - from the summit of Križ, for example.
+But just before Stenarska vratca (notch), 2295 m, the situation changes.
 A very steep couloir (some 45 degrees) is awaiting us and we need to dismount skis.
 If snow is very hard or icy, we need ice pick (and crampons?) here.

-Reaching the notch a breathtaking southern panorama opens.
+Reaching the notch, a breathtaking southern panorama opens.
 But this is only the beginning.
 The view on Triglav is still obscured.
 From the notch we can in good conditions proceed again on skis, but the first crossing is again very steep and also exposed, so it is perhaps better to go by foot and with an ice pick in your left hand.
-When you reach the shoulder you can again step in skis.
-Only the final slope is ahead of you and you overcome it in a few long turns, enjoying perhaps the most beautiful scenery in Julian Alps - the view on Triglav north wall.
+When you reach the shoulder (south ridge) you can again step in skis.
+Only the final slope is ahead of you and you overcome it in a few long turns, enjoying perhaps the most beautiful scenery in Julian Alps - the view on the Triglav north wall.

 Skiing Down Through Sovatna